jiminhsieh/jekyll-clean-dark/_posts/2017-12-03-Believe-Oatmeal.md

 There is the original link of comics - [http://theoatmeal.com/comics/believe](http://theoatmeal.com/comics/believe)

 There is my comment for this comic.
 "How can you not love this comic?
-It have an important reminder of human's deficit with the funny comic."
+It has an important reminder of human's deficit with the funny comic."

 > The same part of the brain that responds to a PHYSICAL threat responds to an INTELLECTUAL one.
 This area of the brain is known as the amygdala.